intel-iot-devkit/how-to-code-samples/plant-lighting-system/cpp/README.md

 ![](./../../images/js/lighting-dfrobot.jpg)

-You need to have a LCD Keypad Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot\* devices into the LCD Keypad Shield.
+You need to have a LCD Keypad Shield connected to an Arduino\* compatible breakout board to plug all the DFRobot\* devices into the LCD Keypad Shield.

 1. Plug one end of a DFRobot\* cable into the Analog Ambient Light Sensor, and connect the other end to the A1 port on the LCD Keypad Shield.

 2. Plug one end of a DFRobot\* cable into the Moisture Sensor, and connect the other end to the A2 port on the LCD Keypad Shield.

-### Twilio* API Key
+### Twilio\* API Key

-To optionally send text messages, you need to register for an account and get an API key from the Twilio* web site:
+To optionally send text messages, you need to register for an account and get an API key from the Twilio\* web site:

 [https://www.twilio.com](https://www.twilio.com)